Property damage liability car insurance

-There are also Uninsured and Underinsured Motorist Property Damage coverages though they are not available in every state.
-Uninsured Motorist Property Damage (UMPD) covers your auto when property damage is sustained by an insured driver and the negligent driver does not have insurance.
-If you do not have Collision coverage, Uninsured Motorist Property Damage coverage pays up to a certain amount for repairs to the insured car (some states have limits at $3,500, some are lower and some are higher).
-If you have Collision coverage, Uninsured Motorist Property Damage coverage only pays your Collision deductible (in some states).
+There are also uninsured and underinsured motorist property damage coverages though they are not available in every state.
+Uninsured motorist property damage (UMPD) covers your auto when property damage is sustained by an insured driver and the negligent driver does not have insurance.
+If you do not have collision coverage, UMPD coverage pays up to a certain amount for repairs to the insured car (some states have limits at $3,500, some are lower and some are higher).
+If you have collision car insurance, UMPD coverage only pays your collision deductible (in some states).

-Underinsured Motorist Property Damage kicks in when property damage is sustained by an insured and the negligent operator possesses insurance, but the limits of liability carried by the negligent driver are not sufficient to cover the damages.
-Similar to UMPD if you do not have Collision coverage, Underinsured Motorist Property Damage coverage pays up to a certain amount for repairs to the insured car (some states have limits at $3500, some are lower and some are higher) If you have Collision coverage, Underinsured Motorist Property Damage coverage only pays your Collision deductible (in some states).
+Underinsured motorist property damage kicks in when property damage is sustained by an insured and the at-fault driver has insurance, but the limits of liability carried by the negligent driver are not sufficient to cover the damages.
+Similar to UMPD if you do not have collision coverage, underinsured motorist property damage coverage pays up to a certain amount for repairs to the insured car.
+Some states have limits at $3500, some are lower and some are higher.
+If you have collision coverage, underinsured motorist property damage coverage only pays your collision deductible (in some states).

-There are two more very important types of coverage that you might want to explore they are Physical Damage coverages of Comprehensive and Collision.
+There are two more very important types of physical damage coverage that you might want to explore -- comprehensive and collision.

-Physical Damage coverages are not required by any state since states are more concerned about your ability as a driver to pay for damages you cause others with your Liability coverages, but if you have a loan or a lease then the lien holder will require it.
-Even if you paid for your car in cash if you want your own vehicle protected in an accident it is Collision and Comprehensive coverages that you would want on your vehicle to pay for repairs or for the actual cash value if it was found to be a total loss.
+Physical damage coverages are not required by any state since states are more concerned about your ability as a driver to pay for damages you cause others with your liability car insurance, but if you have a loan or a lease then the lien holder will require it.
+Even if you paid for your car in cash if you want your own vehicle protected in an accident it is collision and comprehensive coverages that you would want on your vehicle to pay for repairs or for the actual cash value if it was found to be a total loss.

 Sometimes people refer to their car insurance coverage as "full coverage."
-While there is not any real coverage that can cover every situation out there what is being referred to as full coverage is at least the state minimum Liability coverages along with Comprehensive and Collision coverage.
+While there is not any real coverage that can cover every situation out there what is being referred to as full coverage is at least the state minimum liability coverages along with comprehensive and collision car insurance.

 Personal injury protection and medical payments coverage